This page was printed from the South & West Devon Formulary and Referral site at

 Aquablation (transurethral water jet ablation) is an alternative to TURP to treat LUTS caused by BPH.
 The technology uses a system which combines image guidance and robotics to target enlarged areas of the prostate with a high-speed jet of saline solution to ablate the prostate tissue.

 Current RCT evidence of Aquablation is limited to a trial with a 12 month follow up.
 There is insufficient information about the longer-term efficacy, safety or cost effectiveness of this procedure to determine if it will be a good use of funds in comparison to other procedures available.

 Rezum is an alternative to TURP to treat LUTS caused by BPH.
 The technology delivers water vapour to cells in the prostate through a retractable needle, when the vapour comes into contact with cells it converts back into water, releasing its energy into the cell membranes causing cell death.

 The clinical and safety evidence of Rezum is limited to a comparison with a sham treatment.
 It is not known how Rezum compares to current treatment options, so it is not possible to ascertain if the commissioning of Rezum is a good use of money.

 Please see Urology clinical referral guidelines

-These have been agreed by NHS Devon CCG following discussion and recommendation by the Clinical Policy Committee.
+These have been agreed by NHS Devon following discussion and recommendation by the Clinical Policy Committee.

 Publication date: 28 May 2019